MECLabTUDA/Lifelong-nnUNet/documentation/change_mask_labels.md

 	<img src="references/HC_044_changed_mask.png" width="700" height="500" title="Original Image with changed mask"/>
 </p>

-As we have seen, the Anterior region *-- that was previouly red --* is now not visible, ie. background, whereas the Posterior region *-- that was previouly green --* is now red and represents a new label internally.
+As we have seen, the Anterior region *-- that was previouly red --* is now not visible, ie. background, whereas the Posterior region *-- that was previously green --* is now red and represents a new label internally.

 In the following, the possible command line arguments are presented and further discussed.